14 May, 2019

 So what are those mutants?

-As I mentioned earlier, in unit tests we define what are the expected outputs returned by assertions or methods.
+As I mentioned earlier, in software testing unit tests define what are the expected outputs returned by assertions or methods.
 Let’s assume a simple source code:

 As it is said, the test verifies if method “hasStatus” returns true if status that is described matches the status that comes from ApiResponse class.